WDI-HK-6/rails-basic-template/README.md

 ### New Rails App
 1. rails new `<name>` -BT
-2. bundle install

-3. Change the following in the Gemfile
+2. Change the following in the Gemfile
 ``` ruby
 	# use '4.1.6' for heroku
 gem 'rails', '4.1.6'